 Be mesmerized by the Christmas markets of Nuremberg & Regensburg.
 Marvel at the small clay figurines representing the people of a typical village—the butcher, the baker and the candlestick maker in Linz.
 Visit four amazing Christmas Markets in Vienna.
 Wrap yourself in holiday spirit, in the place, where so many Christmas traditions began.

-If this excites you, and even sounds exactly like what sugar-plum dreams are made of, then secure your spot on the Magical Markets of Christmas (Vienna to Nuremberg) River Cruise.
-For a special sailing along the Danube and Main Danube Canal, December 13, 2019, 7 night cruise, I am able to offer you, for a limited time only, $1000 off per stateroom!
-In addition, book by March 31, and you will receive a wave season special of another $200 off per stateroom .
+If this excites you, and even sounds exactly like what sugar-plum dreams are made of, then contact me to find out more and secure your spot on the Magical Markets of Christmas (Vienna to Nuremberg) River Cruise.

 DAY DESTINATION ACTIVITIES